High-precision and low-depth quantum algorithm design for eigenstate problems: Eigenstate property estimation

 Thus far, we have completed the proof of \autoref{thm:observ_estimation_main}.

 \end{proof}

 Suppose $O$ is simply a Pauli operator, $\|O\| = 1$.
-A more explicit form for the segment number can be obtained using \autoref{eq:epsilon_requirement}, which is
+A more explicit form for the segment number can be obtained using \autoref{eq:epsilon_requirement}.
+With some derivation, we have

-and can be used to carry out resource estimations when given the parameters of the Hamiltonian.
+which can be used to carry out resource estimations when given the parameters of the Hamiltonian.

 \autoref{thm:observ_estimation_detailed} gives an upper bound on the gate complexity required for estimating generic Hamiltonians' eigenstate properties in relation to $\lambda$, $L$, and $\wt(H)$.
 For physical Hamiltonians, we could reduce the gate complexity by using the properties of the Hamiltonians.
-As shown in Theorem 2 in the Appendix of \cite{zeng2022simple}, the segment number can be reduced to
+As shown in Theorem 2 in \cite{zeng2022simple}, the segment number can be reduced to

 Using \autoref{prop:gate_cost_observ_dynamics}, we can obtain the gate complexity for lattice models.
 In short, by using the commutation relation of the Hamiltonian terms in real-time evolution, the gate complexity for eigenstate property estimation using \autoref{alg1_main} scales $\mc O(n ^{1 + \frac{2}{4k+1}})$.
-When using the ancilla-free LCU formulae and the corresponding measurement strategy, the gate operations within each segment can be implemented in parallel, as discussed in \autoref{sec:circ_compile}.
+When using the ancilla-free LCU formulae and the corresponding measurement strategy, the gate operations within each segment can be implemented in parallel, as discussed in \autoref{sec:gate_complexity_analysis}.
 Therefore, the depth complexity is $\mc O(n ^{ \frac{2}{4k+1}})$.
-As such, we have completed the proof of \autoref{thm:observ_estimate_gate_Lattice_main} in the main text
+Therefore, we have completed the proof of \autoref{thm:observ_estimate_gate_Lattice_main} in the main text